Music

 Music Curriculum Intent

-• An appreciation of composers and their compositions
+• Appreciating a range of composers and their compositions

 • Identifying similarities and differences between composers and their works